lucasmosquini/Data-Structures/README.md

-# This is a repository for the "Data Structures" class of the Bachelor Computational Physics program at IFSC-USP.
+# This is a repository for the 'Data Structures' class of the Bachelor's in Computational Physics program at IFSC-USP
-It contains all of the projects done during the semester.
-Each of them was supossed to adress some simple problems in C, using data structs, having a "Instructions.txt" to help you understand what was done.
+It contains all the projects completed during the semester.
+Each project was designed to address simple problems in C, using data structures.
+An 'Instructions.txt' file is included for each project to help you understand what was done.